SyedMuhammadAbis/Deadly-Virus-In-UnityEngine/README.md

 - Users are solely responsible for their actions
 - Only use in isolated, controlled environments with proper authorization

-## 📝 Additional Notes
+## 📝 Additional Notes About My Work

-### Alt+F4 Interceptor Repository
+### Alt+F4 Interceptor Repository - My Creation

-The custom Alt+F4 blocking DLL (`AltF4Interceptor.dll`) used in this project is available in a separate repository:
+The custom Alt+F4 blocking DLL (`AltF4Interceptor.dll`) that I created and used in this project is available in my separate repository:

 **Repository Name**: `alt=f4 interceptor just like gta 5`

-This repository contains the source code and compiled DLL for the Alt+F4 interception system, similar to the implementation found in Grand Theft Auto V. The DLL provides low-level keyboard hook functionality to prevent standard Windows application termination shortcuts.
+This repository contains the source code and compiled DLL that I wrote for the Alt+F4 interception system.
+I developed this system myself, inspired by the implementation found in Grand Theft Auto V. My DLL provides low-level keyboard hook functionality that I implemented from scratch to prevent standard Windows application termination shortcuts.
+This is entirely my own work - I wrote the native C/C++ code, compiled it, and integrated it with Unity myself.

 ### Known Issues